benedmunds/CodeIgniter-Ion-Auth/INSTALLING.md

 Before installing, please check that you are meeting the minimum server requirements.

-There are differents ways to install this package.
+There are different ways to install this package.

 > 1. With composer